310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 {% endbubble %}

 {% bubble Mayoi %}
 Chiiief~ You’re dear to <em>me</em>— I’m engrossed in you!
-I wouldn’t even feel pain if you were inside my eyes…☆
+You’re the apple of my eye…☆
 {% endbubble %}

 {% bubble Shinobu %}